Cover 3-uniform hypergraphs by vertex-disjoint tight paths: Hypergraph regularity lemma and regular slices

 \subsection{Statement of the regular slice lemma}

 In this section we state the version of the regularity lemma (Theorem~\ref{thm:regslice}) due to Allen, B\"ottcher, Cooley and Mycroft~\cite{ABCM_reg}, which they call the \emph{regular slice lemma}.
+For most of notation in this subsection we follow those from~\cite{ABCM_reg} (with some simplification because we only focus on 3-complexes).
 A similar lemma was previously applied by Haxell, \L{}uczak, Peng, R\"odl, Ruci\'{n}ski and Skokan~\cite{HLPRRS}.
 This lemma says that all $3$-graphs $G$ admit a regular slice $\J$, which is a regular multipartite $2$-complex whose vertex classes have equal size such that $G$ is regular with respect to~$\J$.